Si-ri-sha/Si-ri-sha/README.md

 ## 🌟 When I’m not coding, you can find me:
 - 📚 Reading literary classics or light-hearted novels.
-- 🧩 Solving Sudoku puzzles to sharpen my mind.
+- 🧩 Solving Sudoku puzzles and math ups.
-- 🍗 Indulging in my love for cooking chicken dishes and quirky humor.
+- 🍗 Indulging in my love for cooking chicken.

 # 🌟 Learning:
 - Fullstack development via [The Odin Project](https://www.theodinproject.com/)